 Something is clearly going wrong if so many people are sleeping so badly.
-But surely taking a pill to sleep isn’t that big a deal, right?
+But surely taking a pill to fall asleep faster isn’t that big a deal, right?
 Well, unfortunately it’s not that simple.

 Pharmaceutical sleeping medications, as most modern medications, come with a host of side effects, with some being known to be addictive and eventually even affecting memory and attention span.
 Of course, not all sleeping pills are alike.
-Some are actually anti-anxiety meds, some depress the central nervous system and are sedative, some affect melatonin or brain chemistry, and others simply make it easier to fall asleep.
+Some are actually meds aimed at reducing anxiety, some depress the central nervous system and are sedative, some affect melatonin or brain chemistry, and others simply make it easier to fall asleep.

 Common side effects of prescribed sleeping pills include:

 - Burning or tingling in the hands, arms, feet, or legs

 - Changes in appetite

 - Uncontrollable shaking of a part of the body

 - Changes in blood pressure/heart rate

 You can also be allergic to sleeping pills, risking more serious reactions from difficulty breathing, to vomiting, and even to anaphylactic shock.
 In any case, you should never mix these pills with alcohol.